steinhardt21/cool-parking/README.md

 Additionally, I experimented with the recently enhanced [View Transition API](https://developer.chrome.com/docs/web-platform/view-transitions) that has been improved by the Chrome team.

 ## Future improvements
-- Add internationalisation support i18n via ['next-intl'](https://github.com/amannn/next-intl)
+- a11y: Add internationalisation support i18n via ['next-intl'](https://github.com/amannn/next-intl)
-- Increase the test coverage
+- Testing: Increase the test coverage
-- Improve support for screen readers
+- a11y: Improve support for screen readers

 ### Page  `/`